Financial Poise

 Many business appraisers or business valuation experts are accredited by a governing body and have received a professional designation.
 The appraiser has received training or has a certain level of experience in their specific field.
 This does not mean that an unaccredited appraiser is unqualified to perform the appraisal engagement.
 However, it may be a factor worth considering, especially in high-stakes situations such as litigation or bankruptcy.

-Business appraisers with a professional designation are required to adhere to a code of ethics that requires “independence.”
+Business appraisers with a professional designation are required to adhere to a code of ethics that requires independence.
 This means the appraiser is not an employee or agent of their client.
-A professional appraiser is retained as an independent expert and is an advocate only of their own professional opinion of business value.
+A professional appraiser is retained as an independent expert and is an advocate only for their professional determination of business value.
 It is important to understand that this type of client relationship is different from relationships with the business owner’s attorney, accountant, or business broker.

 The most widely recognized accrediting organizations and the credentials granted with accreditation are: